Tomaubier/CoperniFUS/docs/contents/tutorial.rst

         }
     }

-After creation, armature need to be assembled.
+After creation, created armatures need to be assembled.

 .. image:: /_static/tutorial_assets/tuto_20.png

-Using the *armature inheritance* feature, stereotactic architecture can be set through drag and drop:
+Using the *armature inheritance* feature, stereotaxic architectures can be set via *drag and drop*:

 .. image:: /_static/tutorial_assets/tuto_21.png